As one of the most beautiful places in the world, Alaska offers a perfect escape into the Last Frontier.

 Land and Sea Cruise-tours

-However, if you are looking to spend more time exploring inland, you may want to consider extending your vacation with a cruisetour.
+However, if you are looking to spend more time exploring inland, you may want to consider extending your Alaska itinerary with a cruise tour.

 These are typically booked through the cruise line where you can stay in authentic lodges and travel remote roads in motor coach.